 Value of Contract Method of Selecting List Below £75,000 The officer should consult trade journals and directories of organisations that give details of companies that trade in the field of work.
+Supply Hertfordshire portal will also contain suppliers who have registered as supplying the relevant business category.
 Over £75,000 (general contracts and below the PCR2015 Limit) An advertisement should be placed by the Procurement Manager on the Supply Hertfordshire portal and Contracts Finder inviting tenders on an open basis (i.e. any tenderer that meets the minimum criteria is able to bid).